Table of contents: Removal ↓ Installation ↓

 Note: Before starting work, read the warnings in paragraph 7.

 1. Before removing the tank, it is advisable to drain the maximum possible amount of fuel from it.
 Since there is no drain plug, it is preferable to remove the tank when there is a minimum of fuel left in it.
-It is possible to drain the fuel by siphon method into a canister (pic.
-8.1).
+You can drain the fuel using the siphon method into a canister (Fig. 8.1).

-2. Disconnect the ground wire from the battery", as described in chapter 5A.
+2. Disconnect the ground cable from the battery as described in chapter 5A.

 3. As described in chapter 11, remove the decorative floor trim in the luggage compartment.

-4. Turn away screws of fastening of the hatch and remove it from a floor.
+4. Loosen the screws securing the hatch and remove it from the floor.

 5. Disconnect the wiring connector from the pump/sensor assembly.
-Do not disconnect fuel hoses.
+Do not disconnect the fuel hoses.

-6. Open the filler door and wipe the area around.
-Using a screwdriver, carefully pry off the rubber cup ring around the filler neck.
+6. Open the filler door and wipe the area around it.
+Using a screwdriver, gently pry off the rubber cup ring around the filler neck.

 7. Remove the rubber cup from the opening in the body.

-8. Place wedges under the front wheels, jack up the rear of the vehicle, and install jack stands.
+8. Place chocks under the front wheels, jack up the rear of the car and install safety supports.
 Remove the right rear wheel.

-11. If installed, remove the bottom guard in front of the rear beam.
+11. If equipped, remove the lower skid plate in front of the rear beam.

-12. In front of the tank, hang identification tags on the fuel lines and the canister evaporative hose under the bottom.
+12. In front of the tank, attach identification tags to the fuel lines and the evaporative hose of the canister under the bottom.
 Loosen the clamps and disconnect the hoses.
-Place a container under the hoses to collect fuel.
+Place a container under the hoses to collect the fuel.

-13. Support the tank with a rolling jack, laying a piece of board between them.
+13. Support the tank with a trolley jack, placing a piece of board between them.

-14. Mark the position of the tank mounting straps to properly reinstall and remove them (pic.
-8.14, a, b).3Remember the position of the ground wire on the rear anchor.
+14. Mark the position of the tank mounting straps to ensure correct reinstallation and remove them (fig. 8.14, a, b).3Remember the position of the ground wire on the rear mount.

 15. Together with an assistant, lower the tank down and remove it from under the car.

-16. If the tank is dirty inside or has water in it, remove the sensor/pump assembly as described in paragraph 7 and flush the tank with clean fuel.
+16. If the tank is dirty inside or there is water in it, remove the sensor/pump unit as described in paragraph 7 and flush the tank with clean fuel.
 The tank is made of plastic; the damaged tank is replaced.
-However, in some cases, minor leaks can be repaired - seek the advice of a specialist.
+However, in some cases minor leaks can be repaired - seek advice from a specialist.

 Installation

 17. Installation - reverse procedure.
-Pay attention to the following:
+Please note the following:

-- A) Make sure that when reinstalling the hoses and wiring are not pinched.
+- a) Make sure that the hoses and wiring are not pinched during reinstallation.

-- b) Lay and secure all hoses and tubes correctly.
+- b) Properly route and secure all hoses and tubes.

-- V) It is very important to secure the wires correctly "masses"on the strap and the filler neck.
-Connect an ohmmeter between the metal filler ring and the exposed metal part of the body - the ohmmeter should read zero.
+- c) It is very important to correctly secure the ground wires to the strap and filler neck.
+Connect an ohmmeter between the metal ring of the filler neck and the open metal part of the body - the ohmmeter should show zero.

 - e) Connect the battery as described in chapter 5A.